papadanku/papadanku.github.io/doc/source/blog/gpu/chromaticity.rst

-Image Chromaticity on The GPU
+Image Chromaticity on the GPU
 =============================

 Images often represent color using three channels: (R, G, B) - red, green, and blue.
 For this document, we assume the range of each channel is [0.0, 1.0].